Yibo-0820/GSU_conv_ldm_onet/README.md

 This script should download and unpack the data automatically into the `data/synthetic_room_dataset` folder.
 **Note**: We also provide **point-wise semantic labels** in the dataset, which might be useful.

-Alternatively, you can also preprocess the dataset yourself.
-To this end, you can:
-* download the ShapeNet dataset as described above.
-* check `scripts/dataset_synthetic_room/build_dataset.py`, modify the path and run the code.

-### Matterport3D
-Download Matterport3D dataset from [the official website](https://niessner.github.io/Matterport/).
-And then, use `scripts/dataset_matterport/build_dataset.py` to preprocess one of your favorite scenes.
-Put the processed data into `data/Matterport3D_processed` folder.

-### ScanNet
-Download ScanNet v2 data from the [official ScanNet website](https://github.com/ScanNet/ScanNet).
-Then, you can preprocess data with:
-`scripts/dataset_scannet/build_dataset.py` and put into `data/ScanNet` folder.
-**Note**: Currently, the preprocess script normalizes ScanNet data to a unit cube for the comparison shown in the paper, but you can easily adapt the code to produce data with real-world metric.
-You can then use our fully convolutional model to run evaluation in a sliding-window manner.

 ## Usage
 When you have installed all binary dependencies and obtained the preprocessed data, you are ready to run our pre-trained models and train new models from scratch.